 outreach and educational workshops to the campus community

-First-year fellows spend approximately 50% of their time per week doing direct psychotherapeutic work, split between CPS and SoS, including a 2-hour urgent drop-in counseling shift.
-Fellows receive 2 hours of individual supervision per week, 1 hour in CPS and 1 hour in SoS.
+First-year fellows spend approximately 50% of their time per week doing direct psychotherapeutic work, split between CAPS and SoS, including a 2-hour urgent drop-in counseling shift.
+Fellows receive 2 hours of individual supervision per week, 1 hour in CAPS and 1 hour in SoS.
 In addition, fellows participate in the following:

 group supervision with doctoral interns